Revolution of 1848 in Luxembourg: Historiography

-The primary function of Orangist historiography was the legitimation of the Orange-Nassau dynasty.
-It therefore saw Luxembourgish history through a dynastic lens, in order to link the currently reigning family to the founding myth of the country.
+Orangist historiography primarily aimed at legitimizing the Orange-Nassau dynasty, interpreting Luxembourgish history through a dynastic lens to connect the reigning family to the country's founding myth.
 This dynastic world view ignored the wider population as an agent of history, or any mention of social or popular history: the people only appeared in narratives when they endangered the dynastic order through revolt.
-This brings out Orangist historiography's other characteristic, namely its anti-revolutionary nature.
+This brings out Orangist historiography's other characteristic: its anti-revolutionary nature.
 It therefore always denied that there was a revolution in Luxembourg in 1848.

 This changed in 1957 when Albert Calmes published the 5th volume of the Histoire Contemporaine du Grand-Duché de Luxembourg, with the unambiguous title La Révolution de 1848 au Luxembourg.
-Calmes had no hesitation in terming the events of 1848 a revolution, as there was a brusque and profound social and political change.
-He noted that the views of traditional historiography on 1848 belonged more to the realm of myth or of a softening presentation of the facts, as it only reproduced the official utterances of those in power, in an attempt to justify the policy of the King-Grand Duke and his Orangist supporters.
+Calmes had no qualms in describing the events of 1848 as a revolution, as there was a sudden and profound social and political change.
+He noted that the views of traditional historiography on 1848 belonged more to the realm of myth or of a softening presentation of the facts, as it only reproduced the official statements of those in power, in an attempt to justify the policy of the King-Grand Duke and his Orangist supporters.
 Calmes' work was troubling to many historians at the time: his vast publication, founded on work in the archives of the Hague and of the Luxembourgish government, undermined traditional historiography, and he criticised the works of neo-Orangists such as Prosper Mullendorff, Jules Mersch, Auguste Collart, and Paul Weber, while attacking what he saw as the "Orangist legend".
 This may explain why his book was mostly ignored by the press and review journals such as Hémecht and Cahiers Luxembourgeois; likewise, the historians Nicolas Margue and Joseph Meyers did not take account of Calmes' ground-breaking work in their 1969 revised edition of Herchen's textbook.